wp-plugins/countdown-clock/readme.txt

 2. Upload the folder `countdown-clock` to your WP plugin folder `/wp-content/plugins/` directory,
 3. Go to Plugins > Installed, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
-5. Select the clock type, colors, background and size from the countdown setting menu
+5. Select the clock type, colors, background, date and size from the countdown setting menu
+6. For a customized event and messages, select the "My Countdown" event type and save the setting.

 == Screenshots ==